 You might want to invest in an ACT prep course before taking the exam since the typical ACT score is 32.
 Only 36.0% of students graduate on time.
 Georgia Tech is way ahead of the pack on that mark with a 40.1% on-time graduation rate.
 If you are interested in finding out more, you can see all of Georgia Institute of Technology - Main Campus' rankings here.

 It's difficult to beat Massachusetts Institute of Technology if you want to study Environmental Engineering.
 After graduating, environment engineering students generally make around $65,113 at the beginning of their careers.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

-Thinking about general biology?
-You need to put Massachusetts Institute of Technology's top ranked program on your shortlist.
 By offering school funding to 70.0% of its students,this school helps you avoid as much student debt as possible.
+Each year, roughly 56.0% freshmen receive scholarships, with the typical award being $37,224.
 Get an idea of what being on campus at MIT is really like by seeing a few campus videos.

 University of Oklahoma Norman Campus is among your best bets if you want to study Environmental Engineering.
 Located in Norman, Oklahoma, University of Oklahoma offers a safe and sound, suburban environment for college students.